noidexe/Enjin-Coin-Documentation/docs/wallet-setup.md

 }
 ```

-Once a successful request has been made, you will need to accept and sign the transaction in the **NOTIFICATIONS** section of your dev wallet.
+Once a successful request has been made, you will need to accept and sign the transaction in the **REQUESTS** section of your dev wallet.

 # Creating Items